Everything You Need to Know About Agbalumo (African Star Apple)

 Open African Star Apple.
 Photo by Verayea LLC.

 Both the skin and the insides of the this fruit are edible.
-When opened, the pulp surrounds seeds in segments, resembling an orange.
+When you first open it, you will quickly notice that it kind of resembles the same same segments you find on an orange i.e. the pulp surrounds seeds.

-The word “agbalumo” originates from the Yoruba language, which is one of the major languages spoken in Nigeria.
+The word “agbalumo” is a Yoruba word.
+For those who are not familiar, Yoruba is actually one of the major languages spoken in Nigeria.

 Common Names for the African Star Apple

-In other parts of Nigeria, the African Star Apple is known by different names.
+IBut take a trip to other parts of Nigeria, and the African Star Apple takes on different names.
 It is called Udara (Igbo), Otien (Edo), Efik Nsobri (Ibibio/Efik), and Ivoko (Tiv).

 It also goes by different names in other countries in West Africa.
 In Ghana, it is called Alasa.
 In Sierra Leone, it is known as Atiti, and in Cameroon, it is referred to as Abalolo or Mfom.